Experimentology

 Themes

-• 5 Themes are noted using small caps.
+3 Themes are noted using small caps.

 • transparency: For experiments to be reproducible, other researchers need to be able to determine exactly what you did.
 Thus, every stage of the research process should be guided by a primary concern for transparency.
 For example, preregistration creates transparency into the researcher’s evolving expectations and thought processes; releasing open materials and analysis scripts creates transparency into the details of the procedure.

 • bias reduction: While precision refers to random error in a measurement, measurements also have systematic sources of error that bias them away from the true quantity.
-In our samples, analyses, experimental designs, and in the literature, we need to think carefully about sources of bias in the quantity being estimated.
+In our samples, analyses, and experimental designs, and in the literature, we need to think carefully about sources of bias in the quantity being estimated.

 • generalizability: Complex behaviors are rarely universal across all settings and populations, and any given experiment can only hope to cover a small slice of the possible conditions where a behavior of interest takes place.
-Psychologists must therefore consider the generalizability of their findings at every stage of the process, from stimulus selection and sampling procedures, to analytic methods and reporting.
+Psychologists must therefore consider the generalizability of their findings at every stage of the process, from stimulus selection and sampling procedures to analytic methods and reporting.

 Throughout the book, we will return to these four themes again and again as we discuss how the decisions made by the experimenter at every stage of design, data gathering, and analysis bear on the inferences that can be made about the results.
 The introduction of each chapter highlights connections to specific themes.